Current News & Announcements

 Open Positions & Volunteer Opportunities

 ETHICS TRAINING FOR MUNICIPAL OFFICIALS Effective January 1, 2025, many local officials are required to have training by the new Ethics Commission that addresses the Municipal Code of Ethics.
 Municipal officers have until September 25, 2025 to complete the training.
-The residents of towns will have a formal means to lodge a complaint.
-Town Clerk Heidi Racht is serving as the town’s point of contact to the Commission.
+Town Clerk Heidi Racht is the town’s point of contact to the Commission if residents wish to file a formal complaint.

 DOCUMENTS AVAILABLE FOR DOWNLOAD: Land Use Regulations approved November 5, 2024; and Town Plan adopted 2019 and currently under revision by the Planning Commission.